Azure-Samples/aci-extract-load-transform-sample/README.md

 2. Choose the resource group created in the previous steps.

 3. Fill in the values on the deployment page.
-   * **Storage Account Name**: the name of the storage account created in the previous steps
+   * **Storage Account Name**: the name of the Storage account created in the previous steps
    * **Storage Share Name**: the name of the file share created in the previous steps, which is `acishare` by default
    * **Administrator Login**:  the user name of the Postgres database
    * **Administrator Login Password**: the password of the Postgres database, it must meet the complexity requirements, e.g. `p1L!6hhA2v`